tmllab/2022_NeurIPS_RSA/README.md

 <pre>
-@inproceedings{
-    bai2022rsa,
+@inproceedings{bai2022rsa,
-    title={RSA: Reducing Semantic Shift from Aggressive Augmentations for Self-supervised Learning}, author={Yingbin Bai and Erkun Yang and Zhaoqing Wang and Yuxuan Du and Bo Han and Cheng Deng and Dadong Wang and Tongliang Liu}, booktitle={NeurIPS},
+ author = {Bai, Yingbin and Yang, Erkun and Wang, Zhaoqing and Du, Yuxuan and Han, Bo and Deng, Cheng and Wang, Dadong and Liu, Tongliang}, booktitle = {NeurIPS}, title = {RSA: Reducing Semantic Shift from Aggressive Augmentations for Self-supervised Learning}, volume = {35}, pages = {21128--21141}, year = {2022}
-    year={2022},
 }
 </pre>